TitasKu/help/docs/useful-definition.md

 **success metric**

-Any of several measurements used to determine the success (or failure) of a campaign.
+Any of the several measurements used to determine the success (or failure) of a campaign.
 Current success metrics are:
 - [conversion rate](https://help.intempt.com/glossary.html#term-conversion-rate)
 - [time on site](https://help.intempt.com/glossary.html#term-time-on-site)
 - [page views per visit](https://help.intempt.com/glossary.html#term-page-views-per-visit)